cockroachlabs/cockroachdb-runbook-template/routine-maintenance/cluster-region-migrate.md

 - Add a new region name to the database
 - Update all of the rows in the table that should be sent to the *new region / location*
 - Remove the region from the database.

+See also the procedure for transitioning (expanding) a [single-region cluster to a multi-region cluster](./cluster-sr2mr-transition.md).